Yucaipa’s General Partner is Liable For Judgment, Alleges ASHINC Corp Trustee

-October 6, 2021, District of Delaware – Plaintiff Trustee Catherine E. Youngman, for ASHINC Corp. (formerly known as Allied Systems Holdings, Inc.) and related Debtors charges Yucaipa American Alliance Fund I and 29 other defendants with a lawsuit for alleged actual and constructive fraud.
+October 6, 2021, District of Delaware – Plaintiff Trustee Catherine E. Youngman, for ASHINC Corp. (formerly known as Allied Systems Holdings, Inc.) and related Debtors files a complaint against Yucaipa American Alliance Fund I and 29 other defendants alleging actual and constructive fraud.

-By way of background, the Trustee is a judgment creditor against Yucaipa American Alliance Fund I, L.P. and Yucaipa American Alliance (Parallel) Fund I, L.P. (together “Yucaipa”) for $132,431,957.00, plus accruing post-judgment interest, according to a judgment entered by the United States Bankruptcy Court for the District of Delaware in two related adversary proceedings: (i) Del.
+By way of background provided in the complaint, the Trustee is a judgment creditor against Yucaipa American Alliance Fund I, L.P. and Yucaipa American Alliance (Parallel) Fund I, L.P. (together “Yucaipa”) for $132,431,957.00, plus accruing post-judgment interest, according to a judgment entered by the United States Bankruptcy Court for the District of Delaware in two related adversary proceedings: (i) Del.
 Bankr.
 Adv.
 13-50530 and (ii) Del Bankr.
 Adv.
 Adv.
 14-50947.

-ASHINC Corp. is a holding company that transports vehicles from manufacturing plants, railway distribution points, ports, and auctions to auto dealers and car rental companies.
-Allegedly, the Defendants are sophisticated commercial parties who elected to invest in Yucaipa under partnership agreements.
-The agreements’ stated objective was to seek the realization of substantial capital gains from private equity and equity-like transactions primarily in the range of $250 million to $1 billion.
+According to the complaint, ASHINC Corp. is a holding company that transports vehicles from manufacturing plants, railway distribution points, ports, and auctions to auto dealers and car rental companies.
+It claims that the Defendants are sophisticated commercial parties who elected to invest in Yucaipa under partnership agreements.
+The agreements’ stated objective was to “seek the realization of substantial capital gains from private equity and equity-like transactions” primarily in the range of $250 million to $1 billion.